centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 - the status of a component: is the power supply connected?
 Is my instance started?

-- the performance of a component: is my website accessible in less than 0.5s?
+- the performance of a component: is my website accessible in less than 0.5 s?
 What are the ink levels on my printer?
 How much of the memory is used on my server?

 A service can consist of one or several [metrics](#metric).